 All candidates must write a one-page report about the Saint whose name they chose.
 Please help them to research and choose a name over the summer.
 See How to Choose a Confirmation Saint Name and Essay Instructions for more details and specific instructions.

-Each student preparing for Confirmation must write a letter to the Pastor.
+Each student preparing for Confirmation must write a letter to the Bishop.